Dmitri Matheny: Papillon Records

 Spirito Sanctu: The New Millennium Mass is a seventeen-movement liturgical work commissioned as part of San Francisco's millennial New Year's Eve celebration.
 The composition received its world premiere at San Francisco's St. Dominic's Catholic Church at midnight on December 31, 1999.
 The premiere was recorded live and released on Papillon Records in 2007.
 Spirito Sanctu was scored for chorus, organ, percussion, brass quintet, jazz ensemble, and gospel soloist, with the Mass conducted by David Schofield.
 Among the performers featured were vocalist Clairdee, keyboardist Matthew Clark, bassist Ruth Davies, percussionist Curt Moore, the San Francisco Brass, and the St. Dominic's Choir.

 In 2008, Papillon Records released Best of Dmitri Matheny, a compilation of tracks that had appeared previously in his discography, save one: a brief jump style arrangement of "Take Me Out to the Ball Game."
 In 2010, Matheny Papillon Records released Grant & Matheny, Dmitri's duo collaboration with pianist Darrell Grant.
 The album was the first commercial release by the duo, who have performed together extensively since 1998.
 The recording features Vincent Youmans' "Without a Song", Thelonious Monk's "Think of One", and Keith Jarrett's "Country" in addition to original works.

+Origin Records

+In 2022, Origin Records released CASCADIA, a tribute to the Pacific Northwest.
+The album received a 4-star review from All About Jazz.
+Critic Dan McClenaghan said of the record,"The theme - aside from Matheny's home in the Northwest - seems to be pure beauty."